Jeremy Darroch: Later career

+Darroch was appointed chair of the National Oceanography Centre in October 2022.

-Darroch became a non-executive director for Reckitt plc in November 2022, becoming chair of the Board in May 2024.
+Darroch became a non-executive director for Reckitt plc in November 2022, becoming chair in May 2024.

-Darroch joined the board of The Walt Disney Company as a Director in 2024.
+Darroch joined the board of The Walt Disney Company as a director in 2024.

 Personal life

 In July 2010, he received an honorary degree from the University of Hull.
 He is on the board of the Youth Sport Trust and the Council for Industry and Higher Education.